Josh Rachele: Personal life

 Since October 2022, Rachele has lived with fellow Victorians and current teammates Luke Nankervis and Jake Soligo.
-He has a close relationship with former forward Cooper Hamilton, with whom he boarded with at Caulfield Grammar School.
+He has become a fan of the Adelaide 36ers in the NBL since his move to Adelaide.
+Rachele also has a close relationship with former forward Cooper Hamilton, with whom he boarded with at Caulfield Grammar School.

 Rachele's Italian and Greek heritage keep his family close knit.
 His parents are named Michelle and Jason, and he has two younger twin brothers.
 Jason Rachele works on the family-owned orchard in Shepparton.